 Pursuant to the provisions of Section 139 and other applicable provisions, if any of the Companies Act, 2013 and the Rules made thereunder, M/s.
 Bhatter & Company, Chartered Accountants (Firm Registration No. 131092W), were appointed as statutory auditors of the Company for a period of five years by the members of the Company at 7thAnnual General Meeting (AGM) to hold office from the conclusion of 7th AGM till the conclusion of 12thAGM, subject to the ratification of their appointment by the members in every ensuing annual General Meeting.
-Thereafter at 8th AGM the members have ratified their appointment for the balance term till the conclusion of 12thAGM.
 It may be noted that pursuant to the amended provisions of section 139 (as amended by the Companies Amendment Act 2017), ratification of statutory auditors appointment is not required at every Annual General Meeting.
 Accordingly, resolution for yearly ratification of appointment has not been proposed/required.

 The specific notes forming part of the Accounts referred to in the Auditor's Report read with the notes to financial statements as referred to therein, are self-explanatory and give complete information and addresses the observations if any.
 The Auditor's Report does not have any qualification or reservations or adverse comments.
 Further the observation/s made therein read with concerned Notes to financial statements, provide sufficient information and are self explanatory.
-So no further explanations or comments is required/provided in this report with respect thereto
+So no further explanations or comments are required/provided in this report with respect thereto.